ndsev/zserio-tutorial-cpp/README.md

 const uint8_t* buffer = writer.getWriteBuffer(size);
 ```

-We may now write the stream to disk using:
+and may now write the stream to disk using:

 ```cpp
 std::ofstream os("tutorial.zsb", std::ofstream::binary);
 os.write(reinterpret_cast<const char*>(buffer), size);
 os.close();
 ```
-Or use the buffer for any other purposes like sending it over rpc or use it internally.
+You could also use the buffer for any other purpose like sending it over rpc or use it internally.

-Voila!
-You have just serialized your first data with zserio.
-Congratulations!
+**Voila!** You have just serialized your first data with zserio.

+**Congratulations!**

 ## Deserialize using the generated code